AbuTalha3/Todo-list/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature requests are always welcome!
+Contributions 🤝, issues, and feature requests are always welcome!

 Feel free to check the [issues page](https://github.com/AbuTalha3/Todo-list/issues).